pdimens/harpy/development.md

 ---
 label: Development
 icon: tools
-order: 1
+order: 5
-hidden: true
 ---

 # :icon-tools: Developing Harpy
-Harpy is an open source program written using a combination of BASH, R, RMarkdown, Python, and Snakemake.
+Harpy is an open source program written using a combination of BASH, R, RMarkdown/Quarto, Python, and Snakemake.
 This page provides information on Harpy's development and how to contribute to it, if you were inclined to do so.

 === Design Philosophy